"Very interesting music. Love the inventiveness of the sound palette and processing"

 “I’m falling in love with the possibilities of electronic sound.
 All over again.”

 The sound palette for the fourth album by this “sonic enchantress” (Max Reinhardt, Radio 3) includes piano, voice, found sounds, a Covid adapted choir, software instruments and a sampled lithophone – like a xylophone but made of slate – real rock music!
-Covid took this lass from the mountains, but you can’t take the mountains out the Caro!

 Cooped up like many in 2020, the laptop became my orchestra and recording studio, the sound weaving my creative sanctuary.
 The array of found sounds (eg. jangling oven shelves, a ping pong ball, a giant water bottle drum, climbing gear) stroke the balance between the adventurous and the familiar (you cannot beat an 808 kick drum at times).
-I may be a solo artist but “Electric Mountain” is a rich collective endeavour, even in these more isolated times.
+I may be a solo artist but “Electric Mountain” is a rich collective endeavour, even in those more isolated times.

 I’m aware of the crazy wonderful state of the world.
 At the same time, I choose to be ultimately in joy so a lot of the “Electric Mountain” tracks have been described as “triumphant.”
 I get accused of creating 3D sound with stereo and I feel like I’m touching that immersive sound world that the listener can step into and be nourished by.
 I’m calling it sensual electronica.
-It’s otherwordly but rooted in this Earth and our human experience.”
+It’s otherwordly but rooted in this Earth and our human experience.

 I’m going back to my electronica roots here after 20 years of honing my musical craft.
 Bringing in sound design and adventurous song structures, “Electric Mountain” is intended as nourishment for the head, heart and haunches.
 With its sweeping synth pads, swooping synthetic melodies and intimate vocals anchored in deep yet ultimately triumphant beats, it oozes the influences of my experimental electronica lineage, with nods to Aphex Twin, Autechre and Bjork.